On the duality between contrastive and non-contrastive self-supervised learning

 \begin{proposition} SimCLR-abs/sq, DCL-sq/abs, and Spectral Contrastive Loss~\citep{haochen2021provable} are sample-contrastive methods.
 Barlow Twins~\citep{zbontar2021barlow}, VICReg~\citep{bardes2021vicreg} and TCR~\citep{li2022neural} are dimension-contrastive methods. \end{proposition}

+Even though they do not fit perfectly in our framework, we discuss how methods such as DINO, SimSiam, or MoCo can be linked to $L_c$ and $L_{nc}$ in supplementary section~\ref{sec:other-methods}.
 From proposition~\ref{prop:categories} we can see that sample-contrastive and dimension-contrastive methods can respectively be linked together by $L_c$ and $L_{nc}$.
 This alone is not enough to show the link between those two families of methods and we will now discuss the link between $L_c$ and $L_{nc}$ to show how close those families are.

 \begin{theorem} The sample-contrastive and dimension-contrastive criteria $L_c$ and $L_{nc}$ are equivalent up to row and column normalization of the embedding matrix $\mathcal{K}$.
 Consider a batch size of $N$ and an embedding dimension of $M$.
 We have: